VarboxInternational/docs/model-slugs.md

 <a name="disable-slugs-on-update"></a>
 #### Disable Slugs On Update

-By default when updating a model record, the slug will be automatically updated based on the attribute value from your `generateSlugFrom` method.
+By default, when updating a model record, the slug will be automatically updated based on the attribute value from your `generateSlugFrom()` method.

-You can disable this by using the `doNotGenerateSlugOnUpdate()` method in your definition of the `getSlugOptions()` method.
+You can disable this using the `doNotGenerateSlugOnUpdate()` method in your definition of the `getSlugOptions()` method.

 ```php
 /**